divshot/docs/guides/ssl.md

 # Using SSL with Your Divshot App

-<p class="lead">We offer SSL on all apps through your <code>divshot.io</code> subdomain, but if you want SSL on your custom domain, you need to upgrade to a paid plan and use <a href="/guides/high-performance">High-Performance</a> apps.</p>
+<p class="lead">We offer SSL on all apps through your <code>divshot.io</code> subdomain.
+If you want SSL on your custom domain, you need to upgrade to a paid plan and use <a href="/guides/high-performance">High-Performance</a> apps.</p>

 ## Custom Domain SSL